Philipp238/parfam/README.md

 ```

 Here `train.ini` is a config file stored in the folder `trainingOnSyntheticData/config` in which you can configure the
 synthetic data, the neural network and its optimization procedure.
+To analyze them see the notebook
+`trainingOnSyntheticData/Exploring results.ipynb`.

 ## References